secretGeek/yard-sale/README.md

 See the non-zero-sum variant here: **[Non-Zero-Sum Yard Sale Model Simulation](https://secretgeek.github.io/yard-sale/nonzero/)**

+## Income Tax with Universal Income

+In this version, we have income tax, applied only to the wealthiest 50% of people.
+Hence, if a "rich person" wins, their winnings are taxed.
+If a "poor person" wins, they are not taxed.
+All tax collected within a round is re-distributed to everyone equally.

+As long as the taxation rate is high enough, it does a faily good job of keeping the economy healthy.
+There's still some inequality, but it doesn't drive toward oligarchy.

+See the income-tax with Universal income variant here: **[Yard-Sale-Model with Income Tax and Universal Income](https://secretgeek.github.io/yard-sale/taxation/)**

 ## More Variations

 I'd like to explore so many variations of this!

-Progressive taxation is the first thing I'd like to add.
-Done well, progressive taxation works wonder on this yard-sale model.

-Then I'd like to add a "taxation under lobbying" variant.
+I'd like to add a "taxation under lobbying" variant.

 In this system there would, initially, be progressive taxation.
-But after every (say) 20 rounds there would also be the opportunity for each participant to "lobby" on how the tax model should change.
-Their lobbying position would align with their own self-interest (those below the median wealth would lobby for more progressive taxation, those above would lobby for less progressive taxation.
+But after every (say) 20 rounds there would also be the opportunity for each participant to "lobby" on how the tax model should be changed.
+Each person's lobbying position would align with their own self-interest (those below the median wealth would lobby for more progressive taxation, those above would lobby for less progressive taxation.)
 And the catch is: the power of their lobbying depends on how much wealth they have.

 I think this would show an illuminating model of how modern, "enlightened", democracies under capitalism work against themselves.
 In a democracy "votes" are power, but in capitalism, "wealth" is power.
 Can the two systems co-exist over time?
 Unless voters get an informed, equal, vote on *every* aspect of governance, capitalism steadily drives the intrinsic value of the vote itself toward zero.
 The model will show that, in the end, voting becomes a circus, the false dichotomy of choosing between near-identical figureheads selected by the oligarchy.
 Entertainment itself becomes the driving decider in the meaningless race.